-My latest series from the Côte d’Azur is a bit different from my usual work, but I just couldn’t resist these beautiful vibrant shades of blue and the abstract pattern of the floor of the Mediterranean.
+My latest series from the Côte d’Azur is a bit different from my usual work, but I just couldn’t resist these beautiful vibrant shades of blue, teal, and turquoise, and the abstract patterns of the floor of the Mediterranean.

 Several people have asked me if these were shot with a drone or from a helicopter, and the answer is neither!

 I photographed this series from the Basse Corniche, the lowest of the three cliff roads that run along the Riviera from Nice to Menton with the mountains on one side and the Mediterranean on the other.

 There is one thrilling / terrifying hairpin turn after another, cool tunnels, and of course endless breathtaking views.
 The elevation varies – sometimes you’re pretty close to sea level, other times you have a bird’s eye view.